contiki-ng/contiki-ng/doc/tutorials/MQTT.md

 By default, the example will attempt to use the quickstart service.
 In this mode of operation, the device will _not_ subscribe to any topic.
 It is possible to get the device to use the full version of the IoT platform, but at the time of writing this guide this can only be done by changing the example's source code.
 Note that you will need to configure your Organisation / Registered device on Watson such that TLS is optional.
 Note that your device's authentication token will be transported in cleartext!

 [mqtt-3-1]: http://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html
+[doc:setup]: /doc/Home.md
-[doc:mqtt]: /doc/programming/MQTT
+[doc:mqtt]: /doc/programming/MQTT.md
-[tutorial:rpl-br]: /doc/tutorials/RPL-border-router
+[tutorial:rpl-br]: /doc/tutorials/RPL-border-router.md
 [mosquitto]: https://mosquitto.org/
-[nat64]: /doc/getting-started/NAT64-for-Contiki-NG
+[nat64]: /doc/getting-started/NAT64-for-Contiki-NG.md